 Man, allegedly on LSD, arrested after running naked and bleeding into west Toledo road

 A man was arrested for disorderly conduct on Saturday evening after he ran into traffic, naked and bleeding, in west Toledo.
-According to police, Vazquez, began to yell after touching the hot engine and began to yell and run in circles.
+Video circulating on Facebook that is purportedly of the incident shows a man laying next to a police cruiser with blood covering his face and neck.

 Comments